stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 and proportioned like a Phaleron jug.
 All had metal stoppers, and were covered with peculiar-looking symbols moulded in low relief.
-In a moment the doctor noticed that these jugs were classified with great rigidity; all the lekythoi being on one side of the room with a large wooden sign reading "Custodes " above them, and all the Phalerons on the other, correspondingly labelled with a sign reading "Materia ".
+In a moment the doctor noticed that these jugs were classified with great rigidity; all the lekythoi being on one side of the room with a large wooden sign reading _"Custodes"_ above them, and all the Phalerons on the other, correspondingly labelled with a sign reading _"Materia"_.
 Each of the jars or jugs, except some on the upper shelves that turned out to be vacant, bore a cardboard tag with a number apparently referring to a catalogue; and Willett resolved to look for the latter presently.
 For the moment, however, he was more interested in the nature of the array as a whole; and experimentally opened several of the